imagej/imagej.github.io/_pages/Low_Light_Tracking_Tool.md

 ![MScaleOptions.png](/images/pages/MScaleOptions.png "MScaleOptions.png")

-The algorithm builds a [pyramid](wikipedia_Pyramid_%28image_processing%29 "wikilink") by repetitively smothing the image with a Gaussian kernel with the standard deviation given in the **Smoothing σ** field and than down-sampling it by a factor set in the **Downscaling** field.
+The algorithm builds a {% include wikipedia title='Pyramid %28image processing%29' text='pyramid'%} by repetitively smothing the image with a Gaussian kernel with the standard deviation given in the **Smoothing σ** field and than down-sampling it by a factor set in the **Downscaling** field.
 The pyramid's hight (i.e. the number of repetitions) can be set in the **iterations** field.
 Localization is than first performed on the top level of the pyramid and repeated until its bottom, which is the original image.

 # Tips